WDI-ATX-2018-2019/React-Project-3/README.md

 1. An API of your own design, built using Node, Express, and Mongoose, that serves JSON.
 2. Front-end React code that updates the UI and makes requests to your API back end.
-3. Consume a third Party API (google maps, weather, spotify, government data, instagram, news, stocks, etc... possibilities are bascially endless).
+3. Consume a third party API (google maps, weather, spotify, government data, instagram, news, stocks, etc... possibilities are bascially endless).
 [Here's a bunch of cool APIs.](https://github.com/TonnyL/Awesome_APIs)

 ---